Notes on the MMU3

 Future of the MMU

-next Multi Material system for Prusa may be the INDX from Bondtech.
+The next Multi Material system for Prusa will be the INDX from Bondtech.
 Why?
 Size to

 need, 2-7 or more.
-Simplified loading, no buffer/rewinder
+Similar price range.
+Simplified loading, no

-Evolution from a hobby to a more reliable tool.
-A big dry box will
+a hobby to a more reliable tool.
+A big dry box will probably still be

 Back to My 3D Printing